-The basis of etiquette at Utah LARP is to be respectful to those around you and to follow the spirit of the rules and game play.
+The basis of the Code of Conduct at Utah LARP is be respectful to those around you and follow the spirit of the rules and game play.
 (Don't be a dick.
 Be excellent to each other.)

-With event attendance, please try to show up on time and stay for the entirety of the event.
+Please be considerate at events to players and staff.
+When you plan to attend an event, please try to show up on time and stay for the entirety of the event.
 If you are unable to do either, please alert the plot team ahead of time so that they will be able to make adjustments to the event's plot and logistics.
 Failing to do so puts extra stress on the plot team and can potentially affect others' game play.

 Not all scenes will revolve around your character.
 If your character is not interested in what is occurring, please be patient.
 It is times like these where it is great to have something your character can keep themselves entertained with.
 If you find yourself having this issue regularly, please reach out to plot and they will work with you to help avoid this issue moving forward.